Asarch Center in the Media-Dermatology in Denver

 If you have had a similar experience and continue, like me, to hide beneath your swimsuit cover-up, I can provide you with some hope!
 There are many treatments available today to help reduce stretch marks.
 Learn how dermatologist, Dr. Asarch, recommends treating your stretch marks… and in time for SUMMER!”

-Dr. Asarch of the Asarch Center for Dermatology and Laser in Denver, CO suggests a new laser treatment called Fractional Skin Resurfacing….
+Dr. Asarch of the Asarch Dermatology and Laser in Denver, CO suggests a new laser treatment called Fractional Skin Resurfacing….

 Self – The Beauty Diet

 What to eat Wild salmon, sardines, Atlantic mackerel and herring

 The beauty of them These swimmers are packed with omega-3 fatty acids, which help decrease inflammation…producing a healthy glow, says Richard Asarch, M.D.

 303 Magazine – Old Idea-New Craze: What is a BB Cream?

 Denver Dermatologist, Dr. Richard Asarch, M.D. warns, “be educated about ingredients when choosing your skin care products.
 BB creams are being marketed as miracle products by companies that want to sell them to you.
 Dermatologists have been recommending products that address aging skin, hydrate and protect with SPF for several decades.”